nikolayquadrat/lpb-ex-ome-presession/README.md

 		-B /usr/local/share/arcas-hla-0.6.0-2/dat:/usr/local/share/arcas-hla-0.6.0-2/dat"
 ```

-The disk space requirement: ~35Gb for genome, annotation, and STAR index + ~??Gb per transcriptome.
-ARCASHLA_ENABLED and CONTAMINATION_ENABLED could be swithced off.
+The disk space requirement: ~35Gb for genome, annotation, and STAR index + ~9Gb per typical transcriptome.
+USE_TRIMMING, ARCASHLA_ENABLED, CONTAMINATION_ENABLED, and DECONV_ENABLED could be swithced off.
 You may need to run the *lpb-rnaseq-set-up-arcashla.sh* script beforehand if you want HLA typing from Arcas.

 ### Under the hood
 ```mermaid